BSND

 Bartter syndrome, infantile, with sensorineural deafness (Barttin), also known as BSND, is a human gene which is associated with Bartter syndrome.

 This gene encodes an essential beta subunit for CLC chloride channels.
-These heteromeric channels localize to basolateral membranes of renal tubules and of potassium-secreting epithelia of the inner ear.
+These heteromeric channels localize to basolateral membranes of renal tubules in the kidney and of potassium-secreting epithelia of the inner ear.
 Mutations in this gene have been associated with Bartter syndrome with sensorineural deafness.